jermnelson/intro2libsys/textbook/chapters/four/google-disruption.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 While Google and other corporations are tracking and retaining large amounts of data about their users, this trend is often at odds with librarian's and the values of the profession.
-While their is a counter-trend among some [NEED REFERENCE] librarian and other in the profession, following the old adage, *if you can't beat 'um join 'um*, to lose this important value would jeopardize a long-standing expectation library patrons have about their libraries and by extension, library systems.

-This is a gray area and while there are strong counter-arguments and utility to tracking users as they again, have become accustomed to the level of service that Google provides, libraries and library systems may need to adjust and evolve if we are to remain relevant and useful for our patrons needs.
+This is a gray area and while there are strong counter-arguments and utility to tracking users that have become accustomed to a level of service that Google provides; libraries and library systems may need to adjust and evolve if we are to remain relevant and useful for our patrons needs.
 One compromise is to be as transparent as possible about the nature and type of data that the library systems collect on patrons and to allow the patron